My Los Angeles law office serves successful small businesses, entrepreneurs and creative individuals.

 Entertainment Law, Music Law and Fashion Law

-See why it’s useful to have a good attorney with experience in entertainment law, music law and fashion law.
+See why it’s useful to hire a good attorney with experience in entertainment law, music law and fashion law.

-My clients include Entrepreneurs, Designers, Manufacturers, Artists, Actors, Retailers, Writers, Web Developers, Consultants, Producers and Production Companies and other Premier Small Businesses located in and outside of Los Angeles.
+My clients include Writers, Entrepreneurs, Designers, Artists, Influencers, Actors, Retailers, Web Developers, Consultants, Producers and Production Companies and other Premier Small Businesses located in and outside of Los Angeles.

 I graduated from Stanford University (B.A., M.A.) and UCLA School of Law (J.D.) and opened my own law firm in Los Angeles after working as an entertainment and music law attorney at Manatt, Phelps, and Phillips, LLP (a top California law firm), as an in-house attorney handling contracts and business affairs at BCBG (a major fashion company), and as an in-house attorney at Palan Music (an international music publishing company which has since merged with MCS).
 See my bio for details.